engineeringclouds/My_Cloud-Native_Adventure/Linux/README.md

+# Linux

+In this directory you will find learning resources related to my Linux learning journey.
+I hope you find it useful.
+See below for details on subdirectories.

+* **'key_cmds.md':** This file contains information on useful commands I've found when learning Linux.
+* **'key_terms.md':** This file contains information on key terms and phrases I've found when learning Linux.

-# Linux Scripts
+## Linux Scripts

-This directory will contain scripts that support the Linux portion of the Cloud Native Adventure.
+This subdirectory will contain scripts that support the Linux portion of the Cloud Native Adventure.

 ---
-## Deploy Linux VM in Azure
+### Deploy Linux VM in Azure

 This script file contains all the commands required to complete the following: